The Better Beards Blog

 SC: Hm.
 I feel for you Brandon, and respect your perseverance.
 Bear in mind that your woman does not yet know what benefits your beard will bring to marriage.
 After tying the knot, she'll have ample reason to rejoice in her hubby's face fur.

 I'd like to wrap this up by asking you to address those readers who are teetering on the fence of indecision.
 Some fear that their growth will be sparse.
 Others that employers will not approve.
 For some others, the fear of the unknown, of silliness, of failure, inhibits their manliness.
-Reach your arm through their monitor, right now, put it a
+Reach your arm through their monitor, right now, put it around them, and speak a word of encouragement.

 BD: Brothers, I want you to understand something.
 This interview is explicitly toward brothers.
 This is not a sexist issue!
 But it is a man-only issue.
 Only men (well...mainly men) can make the decision to let their beards grow freely or to put the blade to the face.
 Gentlemen, is pseudofolliculitis really worth it to you?
 Is spending money on blades, shaving cream, and talc powder really being a good steward of your money?